Zachary’s Army

 WHY HELP?

 Since the day Zachary has been gone I have felt this strong desire to hold on however I can.
-I’ve learned the tough lesson that nothing can be said or done to give him back or to fix the pain I feel.
-I will forever bear this grief and face what is needed to continue to remember Zachary, fight for him and be his strong momma.
-At the end of this process I just need to know that I have done whatever I could to help speak for Zachary and be his voice.
-I personally don’t think that there is any sentence that Justin can serve that will be long enough to pay for the life he has taken from our world.
+I have learned the painful truth that nothing can be said or done to bring him back or to fix the pain I carry.
+I will bear this grief forever, and I will continue to do what is necessary to remember Zachary, fight for him, and be his strong momma.

 If you’ve read this far, thank you.
 Thank you for being a friend to me and for loving Zachary.
-There’s an old adage that I have grown to love.
-I have personally felt stronger and more capable because of you, Zachary’s Army.

 “Sticks in a bundle are unbreakable”